ESL Certification for Teachers and Other Educators

 Another quarter, another class!
-In case you missed it, I have been taking graduate courses towards two endorsements to add to my teaching certificate: the Bilingual and ESL endorsements through National-Louis University in partnership with the Illinois Resource Center.
-I share this information so that you can do this too – you can move up the pay scale!
+In case you missed it (see my previous blog post: The ESL Endorsement for SLPs), I have been taking graduate courses towards two endorsements to add to my teaching certificate: the Bilingual and ESL endorsements through National-Louis University in partnership with the Illinois Resource Center.
+I share this information about ESL certification for teachers and all educators so that you can do this too.
+You can move up the pay scale!
 They offer these courses at a tremendous discount to teachers in their partnership.

 Anyway, in this particular graduate program through National Louis University, I have to take six courses: